matthias-at-work/rsr-auth-with-java/README.md

 - Copied RSR-keyfile `fsr-authentication.public.keys' (containing public keys only) into folder `/home/mats/rsr-verify-test/`

 #### 3. Write code and run
-- Place below source-file `RsrAuthTest.java` into the same directory.
+- Place source-file `RsrAuthTest.java` (part of this repo) into the same directory.
+Adjust code (e.g. username, token).

 - Compile and run
   ````